Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In this paper, we have considered stochastic optimization for model-agnostic meta-learning and proposed two algorithms in the centralized setting and the federated learning setting.
-Our algorithms improve the existing algorithms for model-agnostic meta-learning in several perspectives.
-In particular, our convergence theory guarantees that proposed algorithms converge to a stationary solution by sampling the constant number of tasks and a constant number of samples per iteration.
-Our federated learning algorithms not only improve the computational complexity but also the communication complexity over an existing federated learning algorithm for solving the same formulation.
-One limitation of the proposed MOML algorithm is that they need to maintain an individualized model for each task, which makes it not applicable to the problem (\ref{eq:maml}) with a large/infinite number of tasks or embedded systems with small memory for learning large models.
-However, our second algorithm LocalMOML does not suffer from the same issue.
+In this paper, we have focused on stochastic optimization for model-agnostic meta-learning and presented two novel algorithms for both the single-node and federated learning settings.
+Our MOML and LocalMOML algorithms outperform existing meta-learning algorithms in several aspects.
+Specifically, our convergence analysis ensures that our algorithms converge to a stationary point by sampling a fixed number of tasks and a fixed number of samples per iteration.
+Moreover, our LocalMOML algorithm not only reduces the computational complexity but also minimizes the communication complexity compared to existing federated learning algorithms that tackle the same problem.

+One limitation of the proposed MOML algorithm is that they need to maintain an individualized model for each task during the whole training process, which makes it not applicable to the problem Eq. \eqref{eq:maml} with a large/infinite number of tasks or embedded systems with small memory for learning large models.
+When implemented in the single-node learning setting, LocalMOML does not suffer from the same problem.
+It remains an interesting open problem to further improve the convergence rate of LocalMOML.